- Miles and miles of traffic-free gravel trails to explore

 Gravel Riding Grade

-For gravel and off-road cyclists with stamina and a good level of fitness.
+For gravel and off-road riders with experience, good fitness and a decent level of skill.

 If you’re bringing your own bike, we would recommend a minimum tyre width of 38mm.